Model United Nations

-Model United Nations (MUN), also known as Model UN, is an educational simulation of the United Nations (UN), in which students represent a country, organization, or individual to analyze and examine diplomatic and international relations processes.
-During a model UN conference, participants (referred to as "delegates") collaborate to simulate decision-making of global issues.
+Model United Nations (MUN), also known as Model UN, is an academic activity consisting of an educational simulation of the United Nations (UN).
+Participating students represent a country or organization or analyze and check diplomatic and international relations.
+During a conference, participants (referred to as "delegates") work together to make decisions on global issues.

-MUN delegates may engage in research, public speaking, debating, writing, critical thinking, teamwork, and leadership.
-While MUN is primarily offered as an extracurricular activity, some schools include it in their curriculum as a class.
-Its objectives include developing an understanding of global issues and encouraging civic engagement.
+MUN delegates may engage in research, public speaking, debating, arguing, and writing during preparation for conferences.
+While MUN is offered as a recreational extracurricular activity, some schools include it in their class curriculum.
+Organizers often state that the objectives of model UN includes building awareness of global issues and encouraging civic participation.

-Student delegates usually prepare for conferences by conducting research, drafting position papers, and formulating policy proposals.
-These documents are discussed and amended during sessions, then lead to the creation of written policies, often called "resolution papers," which are voted on.
-Awards are often presented to recognize exceptional participants or delegations.

-Participation in MUN can vary from level to level, with conferences organized to each age group.
-Students generally attend conferences as part of a delegation from their school or university, though some participate independently.
+Student delegates prepare for conferences by conducting research, drafting position papers, and developing policy proposals.
+The documents are discussed and amended during sessions, then lead to the creation of written policies—often called "resolution papers"—which are voted on.
+Depending on the conference, awards may sometimes be given based on committee performance criteria.
+Students commonly attend the conferences as part of a delegation from their school or university, but some participate independently as “individual delegates”.

 History

 Model United Nations began as a series of League of Nations simulations.
 The first simulation was held at the University of Oxford in November 1921.

-In 1922, Mir Mahmood, president of the Oxford International Assembly, visited Harvard University and inspired the establishment of the first American International Assembly on January 10, 1923.
-The Harvard event included fifteen nations and debated issues such as the status of the Island of Rhodes and the international opium trade.
+In 1922, Mir Mahmood, the president of the Oxford International Assembly, visited Harvard University and inspired the establishment of the first American International Assembly on January 10, 1923.
+The Harvard event included fifteen nations and debated issues such as the status of the island of Rhodes and the international opium trade.

-After World War II and the founding of the United Nations in 1945, the simulation of the United Nations replaced the simulation of the League of Nations.
-The first recorded conference names "Model United Nations" took places at Swarthmore college on April 5, 1947, with more than 150 students from 41 colleges simulating a General Assembly discussing topics about atomic-energy control, disarmanent, refugee citizenship, and reconstruction of devestated areas.
+Following World War II and the founding of the United Nations in 1945, the simulation of the United Nations replaced the simulation of the League of Nations.
+The first recorded conference named "model United Nations" took place at Swarthmore College on April 5, 1947.
+At the event, more than 150 students from 41 colleges simulated a UN General Assembly, discussing topics like atomic-energy control, disarmament, refugee citizenship, and the reconstruction of devastated areas.

 Another early MUN event was held at St. Lawrence University from February 11 to 13, 1949, organized by Dr. Harry Reiff and Otto L. George.
-Delegates represented regional colleges including Adelphi University, Alfred University, Champlain College, Clarkson University, McGill University, Middlebury College, Potsdam College, Saint Michael's College, and The University of Vermont.
+Delegates represented regional colleges, including Adelphi University, Alfred University, Champlain College, Clarkson University, McGill University, Middlebury College, Potsdam College, Saint Michael's College, and the University of Vermont.
 The conference continued annually for years, and has since been revived on campus.

 Three of the oldest active conferences in the world were established in the early 1950s.
-They are Berkeley Model United Nations (BMUN) at Berkeley (1952), Harvard Model United Nations (HMUN) at Harvard (1953), and Model United Nations of the Far West (MUNFW), which has held college-level conferences since 1951.
+They are the Berkeley Model United Nations (BMUN) at Berkeley (1952), the Harvard Model United Nations (HMUN) at Harvard (1953), and model United Nations of the Far West (MUNFW), which has held college-level conferences since 1951.
 The first was held at Stanford University, where diplomat Ralph Bunche spoke.